Berkshire Hathaway appears to buy back more stock

-June 24 (Reuters) - Warren Buffett's Berkshire Hathaway Inc (BRKa.N) appears to have extended its drive to repurchase its own stock, even with its share price near a record high, according to regulatory filings and an analyst.
+(Reuters) - Warren Buffett’s Berkshire Hathaway Inc appears to have extended its drive to repurchase its own stock, even with its share price near a record high, according to regulatory filings and an analyst.

 Edward Jones & Co analyst James Shanahan estimated that buybacks have totaled about $5.15 billion between April 22 and June 22, and about $6.46 billion in the second quarter, based on Berkshire’s average share price during the applicable periods.